 The systematic study of OWTS has evolved considerably over the past half century, leading to improvements in understanding of how contaminant removal takes place within components in the treatment train and the receiving soil.
 This has led to more effective contaminant removal from changes in system design, improved understanding of the biogeochemical processes that remove contaminants, biomimicry of natural ecological systems, improved selection of soils receiving wastewater, and better placement of systems both within the soil profile and within watersheds to maximize treatment and minimize impact.
 These improvements have come about, in large measure, from the efforts of scientists, engineers and outreach professionals in Land Grant and private universities across the U.S., funded by federal, state and local agencies, and through collaborations with regulators and private industry.
 However, few options still exist for regions with challenging soil conditions (e.g. shallow soils on steeply sloping landscapes, soils with shallow depth to a limiting layer or soils with unpredictable water movement, such as regions with high clay content or karst topography), where conventional OWTS designs are difficult to accommodate.
 More work is needed to identify low-cost solutions for effective decentralized wastewater treatment in rural communities with challenging soil conditions, to improve residents’ quality of life and protect human and environmental health in these regions.

-In addition, several new challenges have developed in different parts of the country, such as more stringent nutrient and pathogen reduction regulations, removal of care products present in wastewater, and high strength commercial wastewater.
+In addition, several new challenges have developed in different parts of the country, such as more stringent nutrient and pathogen reduction regulations, removal of chemicals of emerging concern (CECs; such as pharmaceuticals, personal care products, nanoparticles, flame retardants, etc.) present in wastewater, and high strength commercial wastewater.
 In addition, a changing climate presents a continental-scale challenge to OWTS.
 Soil-based wastewater treatment systems are regulated, designed, and built based on assumptions about the volume of wastewater applied, the magnitude and distribution of past precipitation events, the historical range of variations in depth to water table, and soil temperature over the long-term (decades).
 These assumptions are no longer valid in many parts of the country because of climate change related variability in precipitation, temperature, and weather patterns.

 As climate change continues to alter the temporal and spatial patterns of precipitation and temperature, we must expect attendant consequences as sea levels rise and changes in groundwater levels develop.
 These changes will affect treatment dynamics in OWTS, through changes in soil moisture dynamics, surface and groundwater hydrology, water use patterns and associated changes in wastewater composition and volume within soil-based treatment technologies (Mihaly, 2017).
 Changes in precipitation (e.g. more frequent and intense events) and long-term gradual sea level and/or groundwater table rise represent poorly understood threats to OWTS.
 Short-term catastrophic flooding brought on by intense storm or precipitation events may present challenges to proper OWTS function and longevity.
 The short-term excess water infiltrating from above during floods, and the long-term upward creeping of the water table (from sea level rise or changes in groundwater table elevation) from below the drainfield reduces the unsaturated soil required for adequate wastewater renovation.
 The treatment performance of different types of OWTS in response to these different types of flood events has been poorly characterized, despite the substantial risks improperly treated wastewater presents to human and environmental health.